laran/cassandra/doc/source/cql/types.rst

 A custom type is a :token:`string` that contains the name of Java class that extends the server side ``AbstractType`` class and that can be loaded by Cassandra (it should thus be in the ``CLASSPATH`` of every node running Cassandra).
 That class will define what values are valid for the type and how the time sorts when used for a clustering column.
-For any other purpose, a value of a custom type is the same than that of a ``blob``, and can in particular be input using the :token:`blob` literal syntax.
+For any other purpose, a value of a custom type is the same as that of a ``blob``, and can be input using the :token:`blob` literal syntax.